WPJX: History

-The station first began broadcasting on September 19, 1967, and originally held the callsign WZBN.
+The station first began broadcasting on September 19, 1967, and originally held the call sign WZBN.
 The station was originally owned by the Zion-Benton Broadcasting Company.

 The station was once co-owned with WKZN 96.9 (later WNIZ and now WWDV) and had studios in downtown Zion during this period.
 In 1977, the station's call sign was changed to WKZN.
-As WKZN, it aired an MOR-Adult Contemporary format and held the callsign, simulcasting the programming of WKZN-FM 96.9.
+As WKZN, it aired an MOR-adult contemporary format, simulcasting the programming of WKZN-FM 96.9.

-In 1983, the station's callsign was changed to WNIZ, and the station began airing a classical music format, simulcasting the programming of its sister stations WNIZ 96.9 and WNIB 97.1.
+In 1983, the station's call sign was changed to WNIZ, and the station began airing a classical music format, simulcasting the programming of its sister stations WNIZ-FM 96.9 and WNIB 97.1.
 In 1984, Lake County Broadcasting Co. purchased the station from Northern Illinois Broadcasting Co. for $200,000.
-On December 1, 1984, the station's callsign was changed to WRJR.
+On December 1, 1984, the station's call sign was changed to WRJR.

-On December 1, 1987, the station's callsign was changed to WKGA.
+On December 1, 1987, the station's call sign was changed to WKGA.
 As WKGA, the station aired a Spanish music format and was branded "Radio Borinquen".

-On November 7, 1994, WKGA adopted a Classic Country format.
-In early 1996, the station was sold to Lotus Communications Corporation for $210,000, and it adopted a Regional Mexican format, simulcasting the programming of sister station 1300 WTAQ.
-On June 24, 1996, the station's callsign was changed to WTAU.
+On November 7, 1994, WKGA adopted a classic country format.
+In early 1996, the station was sold to Lotus Communications Corporation for $210,000, and it adopted a regional Mexican format, simulcasting the programming of sister station 1300 WTAQ.
+On June 24, 1996, the station's call sign was changed to WTAU.

-In 1998, the station was sold to ABC Radio, and on July 16, 1998, the station became an affiliate of Radio Disney along with its sister station WTAQ.
-On December 3, 1998, the station's callsign was changed to WDDZ.
+In 1998, the station was sold to ABC Radio, and on July 16, the station became an affiliate of Radio Disney along with its sister station WTAQ, and the station began broadcasting in AM stereo using the C-QUAM system.
+On December 3, the station's call sign was changed to WDDZ.
 The station continued to simulcast Radio Disney with its sister station WRDZ until it was taken off the air on January 14, 2000.

-A short-lived LMA to the owners of WBJX in Racine, Wisconsin (now WJTI) brought the station back on the air in January 2001, simulcasting WBJX and airing a Regional Mexican format.
+A short-lived LMA to the owners of WBJX in Racine, Wisconsin (now WJTI), brought the station back on the air in January 2001, simulcasting WBJX and airing a regional Mexican format.
 On May 16, 2001, the station's callsign was changed to WPJX.
 The station again signed off the air in October 2001.
-It returned to the air permanently in spring 2002 first with its previous format, a simulcast of Radio Disney station WRDZ La Grange.
+It returned to the air permanently in spring 2002, first with its previous format, a simulcast of Radio Disney station WRDZ.

-In 2002, Multicultural Broadcasting of Chicago, Inc. purchased the station from ABC, Inc. for $70,000.
+In 2002, Multicultural Broadcasting of Chicago, Inc. purchased the station from ABC Radio for $70,000.
 Under Multicultural's ownership it aired an oldies format.

 In 2006, Polnet bought the station from Multicultural Broadcasting for $230,000.
 When Polnet bought the station, it switched to a Spanish-language reggaeton format.
-In February 2009, the Heavy Metal format "Rebel Radio" began airing full-time on the station.
+In February 2009, the heavy metal format "Rebel Radio" began airing full-time on the station.
 "Rebel Radio" was replaced by a syndicated Spanish format in mid-February 2011.

-On October 1, 2018, at Noon, the heavy metal format of “Rebel Radio” returned to WPJX, after an eight-year hiatus.
+On October 1, 2018, at noon, the heavy metal format of "Rebel Radio" returned to WPJX, after an eight-year hiatus.
 During the first day back, Rebel Radio aired only the "Big 4" thrash metal bands: Metallica, Megadeth, Anthrax, and Slayer.